Manage Innovation And Knowledge

-Once inventoried or described in writing, your company’s trade secrets and innovative concepts can be much more easily tracked, protected, and developed, thereby preventing the loss, neglect, or mismanagement of your company’s crown jewels – its valuable intellectual properties.
+Once inventoried or described in writing, your company’s trade secrets and innovative concepts can be much more easily tracked, protected, and developed, thereby preventing the loss, neglect, or mismanagement of your company’s crown jewels.

-Trade secrets can hold a tremendous amount of value, and even can account for most of the value of your company’s intellectual assets.
-But chances are that your company has other very valuable intellectual assets, some of which might be protected by other types of intellectual property rights.
-And just as it can be worthwhile to inventory your company’s trade secrets, it also can be very beneficial to tally your company’s other intellectual assets, including its intellectual property.
+Trade secrets can hold a tremendous amount of value and even can account for most of the value of your company’s intellectual assets.
+But chances are that your company has more than one other valuable intellectual property (IP).
+And just as it can be worthwhile to inventory your company’s trade secrets, it also can be very beneficial to tally your company’s other IP.

 Upon completing a professional IP audit, your company will gain a thorough understanding of the status of its IP (and potentially, all of its intellectual assets).
 In particular, a professional IP audit will systematically review how well your company has been respecting its own IP and other’s IP, by: